Tag: decision architecture

 If your AI initiatives generate strong recommendations but weak results, the missing step may not be technology.

-It may be my responsibility.
+It may be responsibility.

 👉 Learn more at https://www.sifars.com